92 Main St, Ashland, ME 04732 Phone: (207) 435-6213 Contact Us

 MURS Channel 4 = 154.570 Mhz / MURS Channel 5 = 154.600 Mhz

-The first four frequencies (channels 1-4) are used primarily for monitoring road traffic with each road system in the NMW region being assigned a specific MURS channel (see back for road channel list).
+The first four frequencies (channels 1-4) are used primarily for monitoring road traffic with each road system in the NMW region being assigned a specific MURS channel.
 MURS Channel 5 has been designated as an acceptable channel for dog collars to operate on.

 It is important that you make sure your dog(s) collars are operating on MURS channel 5, and by no means should a collar be operating on a channel used by the road system you are hunting or traveling on.
 To check what channel your dog’s collar has been programmed to operate on, you will need to check the channel number (Alpha system) or Dog ID (Astro system) assigned to the collar by using the following information: